pranavpandey/dynamic-support/README.md

 ## Usage
 It is a collection of activities, fragments, widgets, views and some utility functions required to build a standard Android app.
-It also provides some in-built use cases like an intro screen, drawer activity, about screen, collapsing app bar, bottom navigation, color picker, multiple locales, runtime permissions, etc. which can be used and customised according to the need.
+It also provides some in-built use cases like an intro screen, drawer activity, about screen, collapsing app bar, navigation bar view, color picker, multiple locales, runtime permissions, etc. which can be used and customised according to the need.

 > For complete reference, please read the [documentation][documentation].